Macrometacorp/docs/docs/collections/documents/tutorials/using-spotcollections.md

 :::note

-Spot Collections are currently an Enterprise-only feature.
+Spot Collections are only available on Enterprise customer accounts.

 Contact support@macrometa.com if you have any questions.